-BUFFALO, N.Y. — Carly’s Club, an organization that raises funds for pediatric cancer research and family support programs at Roswell Park Cancer Institute, announced today that it has rebranded as the Courage of Carly Fund (CCF).
+BUFFALO, N.Y. — Carly’s Club, an organization that raises funds for pediatric cancer research and family support programs at Roswell Park Comprehensive Cancer Center, announced today that it has rebranded as the Courage of Carly Fund (CCF).
 Under the new name, CCF will also support research and family-centered programming to benefit children receiving outpatient care for non-malignant blood disorders at Roswell Park’s new Katherine, Anne & Donna Gioia Pediatric Hematology Oncology Center scheduled to open next month.

 Candace Johnson, PhD, President and CEO of Roswell Park announced the new name at a press conference held at New Era Cap’s Buffalo headquarters which was aired live on the Courage of Carly Fund Facebook page.
 “As Roswell Park approaches a new era of pediatric care, so does Carly’s Club.
 Under its new name, the Courage of Carly Fund will celebrate the bravery and strength of all our young patients, and provide hope to the entire family as they continue their fight,” said Johnson.
 “Donor support allows us to give every child a fighting chance by expanding our research and programming to benefit children facing cancer and blood disorders.”

 Carly’s Club was created by 8-year-old Carly Collard Cottone who was diagnosed with brain cancer in 1999.
 While receiving treatment at Roswell Park, she wanted to help other kids who were also battling cancer.
 She used her “kids helping kids” mantra to share toys, gifts and positive experiences with other pediatric cancer patients.